How to Edit Footer in WordPress

 Using customizer to edit the footer

-To edit the footer with customizer follow these steps:
+To edit the footer in WordPress with customizer follow these steps:

-- Then Once Customizer loads go to the Footer Widgets section.
+- When the customizer loads, go to the Footer Widgets section.

-- You can define the look of widgets in this section.
-Changing things like text, background, borders, links colors, padding, turning on or off parallax, etc.
+- You can define the look of widgets in this section by changing text, background, borders, links colors, padding, turning on or off parallax, etc.